 Where To Install WordPress

-This tutorial will help you make the right strategic decision for your new WordPress installation.
+In this tutorial, you will learn how to make the right strategic decision for your WordPress installation.

 Self-Hosted vs Hosted WordPress Site